VeronikaManev/CampCompass/README.md

 ## Contact

-If you have any questions or need assistance, you can reach us at: veronicadoychinova@gmail.com
+If you have any questions or need assistance, you can reach me at: veronicadoychinova@gmail.com